Joe Jonas’ net worth and expensive things the Jonas Brothers member owns

 View this post on Instagram

 Besides his lavish properties, Jonas also owns a few robust automobile beasts that justify his rising net worth.
-The “Waffle House” crooner reportedly drives an Audi R8 Spider that costs USD 198, 700.
+The “Waffle House” crooner reportedly drives an Audi R8 Spider that costs USD 198, 700 (INR 1 crore approx.).
 The sportscar is powered by a 5.2-litre naturally aspirated V10 engine.

 A rare Fisker Karma is reportedly a part of his luxury fleet.
-The hybrid car might seem a bit dated, but when Jonas bought it in 2011, for around USD 120,000, it represented cutting-edge technology.
+The hybrid car might seem a bit dated, but when Jonas bought it in 2011, for around USD 120,000 (INR 99 lakh approx.), it represented cutting-edge technology.
 It offered roughly 51km of electric-only range.

-A BMW 3-series convertible, worth USD 59,800, is another gem in Jonas’ garage.
+A BMW 3-series convertible, worth USD 59,800 (INR 49 lakh approx.), is another gem in Jonas’ garage.
 Equipped with a 255 hp turbo four-cylinder and a 385 hp turbo six-cylinder with a new plug-in hybrid model, the car has a rear or all-wheel drive paired with an eight-speed automatic transmission.

 Besides these, a Tesla and Aston Martin DB 11 are also among his luxury rides.